-A. Assumption Analysis - Due March 20, 2009 (Week 9); 30% of total grade
+A. Assumption Analysis - Due October 5, 2009 (Week 8); 30% of total grade

 Choose one of the following scenarios and identify the assumptions behind the decisions the student nurse within the scenario is making.
 Choose assumptions that are of concern to the student nurse.
 Then, suggest how the student nurse could check the validity of these assumptions and in what circumstances the assumptions would be valid.
-Once this is done, suggest at least two alternative perspectives on the situation.
+Once this is done, suggest two alternative perspectives on the situation.
 THINK: "What else could be going on here?"
 Refer to the reading by Brookfield (1987) to clarify the meaning of words like assumption, validation, context, and perspective.
 This assignment is meant to prompt you to THINK like a nurse!

-Present information in complete sentences and use bullet form.
+Present information in complete sentences and use bullet form for analysis and alternative perspectives.
 Use succinct paragraph form for the introduction and conclusion.